 If you’re actively using iNum, don’t worry: the range will continue to exist.
 The only thing that’s different is the way it’s managed.
 We recommend going directly to the ITU to procure your numbers, ask questions about upkeep, or for any related queries.

-If you’ve got a question about our historic role in this project, or another enquiry that ITU can’t answer, then don’t hesitate to get in touch with our customer success team.
+If you’ve got a question about our historic role in this project, or another inquiry that ITU can’t answer, then don’t hesitate to get in touch with our customer success team.
 We’re always on-hand to help.

 Automagical phone number management?